This Video of a Gator Eating Another Gator Is Metal as Hell

 The video, which looks like something out of that underwater scene in The Phantom Menace, was shot in (of course) Florida and uploaded Wednesday by user Alex Figueroa.
 Figueroa came across the hot gator-on-gator cannibalism while taking a morning stroll by the Circle B Bar Reserve in Lakeland, and decided to film it because that is really the only thing to do in that situation.

-He estimates the winning gator’s length was about 11 or 12 feet [around 3,5 metres].
+He estimates the winning gator’s length was about 11 or 12 feet.
 In other words, “He’s massive,” as someone in the video astutely notes.
 Gators, man.
 Gators.
 Just watch the video.
 It’s fucking brutal.